38 Eastwood Drive, Suite 401

 Monday to Friday | 8AM—5:30PM EST

 Like a street preacher warning others about the end of the world, marketers have been heralding the end times for television advertising for a while now, deeming it to be expensive and not targetable or measurable enough.
 Not to mention the advancement of the internet age, which has seemingly pushed television to the background.
-Just the mere knowledge that 1.1 million people cancelled their cable subscriptions in 2015 alone could be quite disheartening.
+Just knowing that 1.1 million people canceled their cable subscriptions in 2015 alone could be quite disheartening.
 In fact, Saturday Night Live is planning to cut 30% of its TV ads and replace them with content produced by the show’s cast.

 Is television advertising really on its way out?

 Not according to the viewing numbers, so don’t prepare the eulogy just yet.
 TV watching is still America’s most common leisure activity.
 Even with the purported cancellations, just over 20% of American households were without cable last year, which means nearly 80% of people were still watching cable TV.
 Plus, studies show people in their mid-30s and older prefer to watch content on a television screen, as opposed to a phone or laptop.
 And with such a strong viewing audience, television remains a prime medium for advertising, offering the following advantages: